 After my face is clean and dry, I dampen a cotton pad with a liquid that smells mildly of sour cabbage.
 I swipe it over my nose, cheeks, chin, forehead, and neck, repeating on oilier zones.
 This little daily effort has benefited me more than even the most expensive potions I’ve tried.
 The stinky stuff I swipe on my face is called Lotion P50, and it’s part of a family of skincare products that some call liquid exfoliants—although they couldn’t be further from the pulverized peach-pit scrubs we messed with in middle school.
 Others call them acid toners because, like toners, they are used right after cleansing.
 I don’t care what you call them; just start using them.

 At their most basic level, these products loosen the bonds that hold dead surface skin cells together.
-The result is a fresh-faced glow that inspires evangelism in those of us who’ve experienced it.
-One devotee compared her friend’s face to a fetus (in a nice way).
 The skin cells shed off imperceptibly, and reveal newer ones beneath, which are less damaged by environmental factors like sunlight and pollution.
 Over time, it diminishes lots of little things that make a big difference: dullness, congested pores, fine lines, and uneven skin tone.